dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem.md

     - The `file_glob` parameter targets all CSVs in the "met_csv/A801" directory.
     - The `print(pipeline.last_trace.last_normalize_info)` line displays the data normalization details from the pipeline's last trace.

-    :::note
+    :::info
     If you have a default bucket URL set in `.dlt/config.toml`, you can omit the `bucket_url` parameter.
     :::
-1. To load only new CSV files, [incremental loading](../../general-usage/incremental-loading):
+1. To load only new CSV files with [incremental loading](../../general-usage/incremental-loading):

    ```python
    # This configuration will only consider new csv files